HOME FAMILY YESTERDAY SOLVAY STARSTRUCKMIXED BAG

 Mrs. McLaughlin was a cousin of E. H. O’Hara, general manager of the Syracuse Herald.
 She had lived at Skaneateles all her life and had many friends there.

-In the obituary above, Elizabeth O'Hara McLaughlin's daughter Elizabeth is identified as Bessie and Ann Louise is called Louise, which I believe is how they were better known, at least at that point in their lives.
+In the obituary above, Elizabeth O'Hara McLaughlin's daughter Elizabeth is identified as Bessie and Ann Louise is called Louise, which is how they were better known.

 Skaneateles Press, October 31, 1958